Krymorn/The-Voynich-Transcription-Tool/README.md

 - Preset mapping profiles (Latin, English, phonetic, etc.)
 - Batch processing of multiple texts
 - Pattern and frequency analysis tools
-- Optional machine-learning-assisted mapping suggestions
+- Multi-language dictionary assisted mapping suggestions
 - Visualization of character frequency before/after mapping
 - Easier use of mapping files (possibly only using a single file for mapping)
 - Custom delimiter & symbol configuration in one place